5532 Bookstore Shipping and Receiving Supervisor/PawPrints Supervisor

 3. Assists in maintaining a profitable bookstore operation by pricing books and merchandise according to instructions, displaying these items for sale on retail shelves, and replenishing merchandise stock on retail shelves, as necessary.

-4. Assures that the most up-to-date information is available by maintaining and updating invoice and price information on both the text management system and the point-of-sale system.
+4. Assures that the most up-to-date information is available by maintaining and updating receiving and price information on Bookstore operating system.

 5. Contributes to a safe and secure Bookstore operation by assisting with store security and maintaining the orderliness and cleanliness of the receiving storeroom, loading dock areas, and the textbook sales floor.

-6. Manages the receiving activities of the University Bookstore through supervision of students working in that area.
+6. Manages the receiving activities of the University Bookstore through supervision, scheduling, and training of students working in that area.